Gradians to Seconds of Arc Converter

 Enter the angle in gradians below to get the value converted to seconds of arc.

-The angle in seconds of arc is equal to the gradians multiplied by 3,240.
+The angle in seconds of arc is equal to the angle in gradians multiplied by 3,240.

 Gradians and seconds of arc are both units used to measure angle.
 Keep reading to learn more about each unit of measure.

 This unit simplifies the measurements of right angles, as 90° is equal to 100 gradians.